 The Plitvice Lakes National Park is famous for its stunning terraced lakes and incredible waterfalls that link them.
 Its breathtaking views have even been recognized by UNESCO World Heritage and added to their list of protected sites.
 A day in the serenity of this natural wonderland will recharge your batteries, and offer up views you won’t be able to stop thinking about for days to come.
 After your Plitvice adventure, you will continue your journey and head to Zadar, where you will have a free evening to unwind and explore this beautiful historic coastal city.

 Plitvice Lakes National Park entrance fee

 Dubrovnik Walls entrance fee

-We continue our Balkan adventure with a double feature, as we will see not one but two incredible historic harbor cities in one day.
-We will first head from Zadar to Šibenik, famous for the Cathedral of St. James, a 15th century stone church decorated with 71 sculptured faces, as well as its 14th century Prince’s Palace.
+You will continue your Balkan adventure with a double feature, as you will see not one but two incredible historic harbor cities in one day.
+You will first head from Zadar to Šibenik, famous for the Cathedral of St. James, a 15th-century stone church decorated with 71 sculptured faces, as well as its 14th-century Prince’s Palace.